Leslie W. Langbein

 A career built on both sides of the dispute.

-Leslie W. Langbein is a highly qualified ADR professional with a distinguished legal career spanning more than four decades.
-A member of the Florida Bar since 1980 and Board Certified in Labor and Employment Law since 2001, she brings substantive grounding to every matter she touches.
+Leslie W. Langbein is a highly qualified ADR professional with a distinguished legal career.
+A member of the Florida Bar and Board Certified in Labor and Employment Law, she brings substantive grounding to every matter she touches.

 Why it matters